 The word Shatavari is a combination of two Sanskrit words.
-“Shat” meaning “she who has” and “Var” meaning “of partners or husbands”.
+“Shat” means “she who has” and “Var” meaning “of partners or husbands”.
 It is also known to mean “she who has a hundred roots” as “Vri” in Sanskrit means “roots”.

 Shatavari is part of the Asparagus racemosus family.
 It originates from India.
 It likes to grow in tropical environments, but can also thrive in more arid environments.
-The roots are long and tuberous with thorny, climbing stems that have sweet smelling white flowers that produce red berries.
+The roots are long and tuberous with thorny, climbing stems that have sweet-smelling white flowers that produce red berries.
 The root is the part of the plant typically used.

-It is used to balance hormones and support each stage of a woman’s reproductive cycle including menstruation, fertility, lactation and menopause.
+It is used to balance hormones and support each stage of a woman’s reproductive cycle including menstruation, fertility, lactation, and menopause.
 Shatavari has been used to help regulate the menstrual cycle and boost fertility.
 It supports ovulation and increased cervical mucus helping sperm to reach the egg.(2) Ayurvedic medicine claims it is safe throughout pregnancy, but there is not enough research to support this and so use during pregnancy is not recommended.(6)

-In regards to Shatavari and breastfeeding - it is a galactogogue used to support healthy lactation and increase milk production.
+In regards to Shatavari and breastfeeding - it is a galactagogue used to support healthy lactation and increase milk production.
 It increases prolactin and corticoid levels helping to boost milk supply and mammary gland growth.(3) Prolactin is a hormone responsible for making milk.
 When you nurse your baby and remove milk, that triggers the release of prolactin and signals the body to make more milk.
 The more often milk is removed, the more often milk is made.

-A study was done including 60 women with decreased lactation who were randomly assigned to either the research group or control group.
+A study was done including 60 women with decreased lactation who were randomly assigned to either the research group or the control group.
 The research group was given powdered Shatavari root while the control group received a placebo.
 At the end of 30 days, they stopped taking the supplement.
-The women taking Shatavari had a 33% increase in prolactin and their babies had gained 16% more weight than the control group.(4) The mothers in the research group also reported they felt their babies overall wellness and happiness increased.
+The women taking Shatavari had a 33% increase in prolactin and their babies had gained 16% more weight than the control group.(4) The mothers in the research group also reported they felt their babies' overall wellness and happiness increased.